 Priority consideration for admissions, financial aid, and scholarships is given to students who apply for admission by January 15.

 Transfer students applying for summer or fall semesters should apply by January 15.
 Spring semester transfer applicants should apply at least 30 days before the start of the semester.

 What do I need to include with my application for admission?

 First-year applicants need to submit an official copy of your high school transcript (sent directly from your high school to Michigan Tech or through a transcript service such as Docufide) and official ACT and/or SAT scores.
 If you'd like to have your guidance counselor share details about your academic performance, ask him/her to complete the High School Counselor Information page and send it directly to us.

 Transfer students will need to submit official copies of college transcripts sent directly to us from the college(s) attended.
-We will also need an official copy of your high school transcript.
+We will also need an official copy of your high school transcript (not required for students who have earned an associate degree or higher at the time of application).
 ACT and/or SAT scores are not required for transfer students.

 Do I need to write an essay or get a letter of recommendation?

 Additional application materials are required only for students applying for admission into the following degree programs: audio production and technology, sound design, theatre and electronic media performance, and theatre and entertainment technology.